composablehorizons/compose-icons/icons-material-symbols-rounded-android/README.md

-# Material Symbols rounded icons for Android
+# Material Symbols Rounded icons for Android

-An Android icon library with all available Material Symbols rounded icons as XML drawables.
+An Android icon library with all available Material Symbols Rounded icons as XML drawables.

 ## Installation